 Hi!
 I'm Farah Qaiser.

-I am currently a Master's student in the Yuen lab, where I use whole genome sequencing to better understand the genetics underlying complex neurological disorders.
+I am currently a Master of Science student in the Yuen lab, where I use whole genome sequencing (i.e. sequencing the entire genome) to better understand the genetics underlying complex neurological disorders.
+This includes epilepsy, Autism Spectrum Disorder and ataxia.

 Previously, I completed an Honours Bachelor of Science at the University of Toronto's Mississauga campus, where I specialized in Molecular Biology.

 Science communication (i.e. the act of making science accessible) comes in many forms, including outreach, advocacy, public speaking, writing and organizing initiatives.
 Specifically, I am involved in different science outreach, policy and communication initiatives.

 I've diversified the forms of science communication I am involved in - in order to keep learning and to meaningfully contribute in the national effort to build an engaging and inclusive science culture in Canada.